Targeting T Lymphocytes

 One of these costimulatory molecules, PD-L1, inhibits allo- and autoreactive T cells through the receptor PD1.
 Animal models deficient in PD1 signaling are prone to autoimmune diseases similar to SLE.
-PD-L1 and PD1 expression on blood cells is low in SLE patients, and polymorphisms in the gene for PD1 are associated with SLE.
-PD-L1 is highly expressed by healthy placental trophoblasts, where it blocks the activation and cytokine production by alloreactive maternal T lymphocytes to protect the fetus.
+Autoimmunity is emerging in patients treated with PD1 antagonists for malignancies.
+In SLE patients, polymorphisms in the gene for PD1 are associated with SLE, and PD-L1 and PD1 expression on blood cells is low.
+Thus, replacing PD1 signaling activity could lead to immune regulation to control inflammation, rather than immunosuppression.

-The long-term goal of this project is to improve clinical practice by identifying novel PD1-binding peptide moieties that represent biologic therapy used in utero and in neonates to improve maternal-fetal tolerance and prevent autoimmunity in the mother and her progeny.
+The long-term goal of this project is to improve clinical practice by identifying novel PD1-binding peptide moieties that represent biologic therapy.

 Stage of Development